Find Off-Campus Housing

 Students who live off campus can email the Office of ResLife for resources to look for off-campus housing, tips on things to look for when choosing a location, and how to be a respectful and responsible member of the community that you choose.
 Please click here for information on off campus options.

 Need housing?
 The registration link will be posted closer to the fair dates.
-With the click of a button you can find out more about local apartment communities near campus and enter to win their door prizes!
+With the click of a button you can find out more about local apartment communities near campus.

 Previous Off -Campus Housing Fairs: